-The new BG-AQUA green
+The new BG-FILCOTEN green

 Higher, faster, cleaner.

-So far, BG-AQUA green has done an outstanding job at absorbing great amounts of rainwater and filtering out impurities before they seep into the ground.
+So far, BG-FILCOTEN green has done an outstanding job at absorbing great amounts of rainwater and filtering out impurities before they seep into the ground.
 The recent ÖNORM B 2506-3 standard regulates the requirements and testing methods for filter materials.
-As a reaction, our new BG-AQUA green is an economic giant that benefits the environment: Measuring 640 mm, it is the highest substrate channel on the market, proving that sometimes size matters when it comes to efficiency and cleanliness.
+As a reaction, our new BG-FILCOTEN green is an economic giant that benefits the environment: Measuring 640 mm, it is the highest substrate channel on the market, proving that sometimes size matters when it comes to efficiency and cleanliness.

 The direct way back to nature